Libya national football team

-The Libya national football team (منتخب لِيْبيَا لِكُرَّةُ الْقَدَم) represents Libya in men's international association football and it is controlled by the Libyan Football Federation.
-The team has never qualified for FIFA World Cups in history but has qualified for three Africa Cup of Nations: 1982, 2006, and 2012.
+The Libya national football team (منتخب لِيْبيَا لِكُرَّةُ الْقَدَم) represents Libya in men's international football and is controlled by the Libyan Football Federation.
+The team has never qualified for FIFA World Cup but has qualified for editions of the Africa Cup of Nations in 1982, 2006 and 2012.
 In 1982, the team was both the host and runner-up.
 In the Arab Cup, Libya finished second in 1964 and 2012, and third in 1966.
 The team is affiliated with both FIFA and Confederation of African Football (CAF).

 Due to political circumstances, Libya has typically been less successful in international competition compared to other North African teams like Algeria, Morocco, Egypt and Tunisia.
 Libya has never qualified for the FIFA World Cup and its participation in AFCON is sporadic, having only qualified for three AFCON editions.

-Since 2010s, Libya's global ranking has improved due to the increasing number of Libyan players playing in foreign leagues.
-In the 2012 Africa Cup of Nations, the team recorded their first-ever win in the tournament outside Libya.
+In the 2010s, Libya's global ranking improved due to the increasing number of Libyan players playing in foreign leagues.
+At the 2012 Africa Cup of Nations, the team recorded their first-ever win in the tournament outside Libya.
 Their FIFA world ranking rose to a high of 36 in September 2012; Libya then won a gold medal in the 2014 African Nations Championship.
 However, the Libyan Civil War caused the stoppage of the Libyan Premier League and severely disrupted domestic affairs.
 Libya was eliminated in the first round of the 2015 Africa Cup of Nations qualification by Rwanda and failed to qualify for the 2016 African Nations Championship as the defending champions.

 History

 Early history

-Libya's national team was first initiated in 1918, but did not play an official international until 3 August 1953, when they defeated Palestine 5–2 in the first Pan Arab Games in 1953.
-The team's first manager was Masoud Zantouny, and the first foreign manager was Englishman James Bingham, who took charge of the Libyan national team for the 1961 Pan Arab Games.
+Libya's national team was first initiated in 1918, but did not play an official international until 3 August 1953, when they defeated Palestine 5–2 in the first Arab Games in 1953.
+The team's first manager was Masoud Zantouny, and the first foreign manager was Englishman James Bingham, who took charge of the Libyan national team for the 1961 Arab Games.
 The first player ever to score for the Libyan national team in an official international was Mukhtar Ghonaay.

-The first penalty ever scored by a member of the national team was in the 1953 Pan Arab Games group stage; in the match against Egypt, Ali Zantouny scored in the 3–2 defeat.
+The first penalty ever scored by a member of the national team was in the 1953 Arab Games group stage; in the match against Egypt, Ali Zantouny scored in the 3–2 defeat.
 The national team's first participation in the Arab Cup was in 1964, the second edition of the competition, held in Kuwait.

-The first ever player to score for the Libyan national team in a non-official international was Mustapha Makki in a warm-up friendly played prior to the 1953 Pan Arab Games tournament, played against Palestine in Alexandria in 1952.
+The first ever player to score for the Libyan national team in a non-official international was Mustapha Makki in a warm-up friendly played prior to the 1953 Arab Games tournament, played against Palestine in Alexandria in 1952.
 The national team's first attempt to qualify for an Olympic football tournament was in 1967, where they played their first qualification match against Niger in an attempt to qualify for the 1968 Olympic football tournament in Mexico City.